kemuriCode/Kasumi-AI-Content-Generator/readme.txt

 == Description ==

-Kasumi – AI Content & Image Generator automates long-form posts, featured images and smart comment suggestions, powered by cutting-edge AI models. **Full support for the newest models: GPT-5.1, GPT-4o (OpenAI) and Gemini 3 (Google)**.
+Kasumi – AI Studio & Image Generator automates long-form posts, featured images and smart comment suggestions, powered by cutting-edge AI models. **Full support for the newest models: GPT-5.1, GPT-4o (OpenAI) and Gemini 3 (Google)**.
 Backward compatible with all previous models including GPT-4.1, GPT-4o-mini, Gemini 2.0 Flash, and older versions.
 Choose the perfect model for your needs and budget!
 Experience the latest in AI technology with native integrations for OpenAI, Google Gemini, Imagic and Pixabay.
 Configure WP-Cron schedules, custom prompts, and moderation workflows to keep your WordPress site fresh without manual workload.

 === Key features ===